What to know as the Tennessee House votes on expelling 3 Democrats

 What are Republicans saying?

-Republicans immediately criticized the three lawmakers for disrupting order and breaking procedural rules in the chamber, in an incident they say lasted nearly an hour.
+Republicans immediately criticized the three lawmakers for disrupting order and breaking procedural rules in the chamber, in a disruption they say lasted nearly an hour.

 House Speaker Cameron Sexton compared the incident to Jan.
 6: "What they did today was equivalent, at least equivalent, maybe worse depending on how you look at it, to doing an insurrection in the State Capitol," he said.